Prizes

 Book Prize

-ASAP: The Association for the Study of the Arts of the Present invites nominations and self-nominations for its annual Book Prize, awarded to a scholarly book written by an ASAP member that has made the most significant contribution to the study of the arts of the present during the calendar year 2023.
-Books with a 2024 publication date must wait for the following year, even if released in 2023.
+ASAP: The Association for the Study of the Arts of the Present invites nominations and self-nominations for its annual Book Prize, awarded to a scholarly book written by an ASAP member that has made the most significant contribution to the study of the arts of the present during the calendar year 2024.
+Books with a 2025 publication date must wait for the following year.
 Any English-language book that addresses the contemporary arts published anywhere in the world may be considered for this award.

-The members of the Book Prize Committee this year are:
+The members of the Book Prize Committee this year and are

 Rules for Competition